canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 It was not long after I'd gotten Violet a job.

 At the time, our last game---a silly physics-based party game loosely based on the <cite>Divine Comedy</cite>---had been an unexpectedly viral hit and we had a bit of a war chest.
-We'd been pitching various ideas for the next project, and we had enough money to consider taking on someone new.
+We'd been pitching various ideas for the next project, and we had enough money to consider taking on some new people...

 By this point, I had been with Violet for a few months.
 The café she'd been working at had gone bust, and she'd had little luck finding another job.
 I'd been making sure to take her out for food a lot, because I was kind of afraid she just *wouldn't eat* otherwise.
 Or try to subsist on crackers or something.
 When I suggested trying to get her work as a game writer, she'd been doubtful, but agreed to put together some samples I could present to my colleagues to argue for a narrative game as our next project.

-Glasgow is, I'll be real, not exactly know for its gamedev scene.
-It's sooort of a techy city, like you have all the fintech companies in the centre, big banks drawn by the smell of lower-than-average wages to find new developers to bleed into the infinite death machine.
-I have very positive feelings about that.
+Glasgow is, I'll admit, not exactly know for its gamedev scene.
+It's sooort of a techy city, like you have all the fintech companies in the centre, big banks drawn by the smell of lower-than-average wages to find new developers to bleed out for the money machine.
+I have *terribly* positive feelings about that.
 And don't get me fucking started on the arms companies.

-But as far as game dev... well, over in Edinburgh, you'd obviously got a Rockstar office, at the time still embroiled in that union-busting controversy.
-I think there was also an animation studio which made pre-rendered trailers and the like for really *big* games here.
+But as far as game dev... well, an hour away in Edinburgh, you've got a Rockstar office, at the time still embroiled in that union-busting controversy.
+Back here, I think there was also an animation studio which made pre-rendered trailers and the like for big games.
 But for the most part it was definitively indie stuff.
 Let me put it this way: the game developer pub meet took place in the same building as the leatherdyke one, but the latter was easily three or four times bigger.

 As such, the studio I used to work for was that kind of small scale.
 But we had some really technical people.
 Not all of them were passionate fans of narrative games, but we liked to do something a bit weird and arty, and Violet's writing really struck a chord.
 (Helped that she was local, too!)
 We were riding pretty damn high on the success of our last game---not to toot my own horn too much here, I was still learning the ropes, but my colleagues cooked up some crazy stuff, really kind of a technical marvel, and it paid off.
 So we thought we could pull off this even more ambitious plan: an action-RPG with a branching storyline.